razluta/AnimationMemoryUsageInUnity/README.md

 ![](/Screenshots/WalkAnimation.gif)

 ### Summary
 Use complex rigs to generate simple single hierarchy rig skeletons and animations with the minimum amount of keys possible and import it in _Unity_ using the _Animation Compression_ set to **Optimal**.
-Use _Animation Masking_ feature to further reduce the size of the animation in the build.
+Use the _Animation Masking_ feature to further reduce the size of the animation in the build.

 The delta between the most optimized and least optimized situation presented in this test, for the same animation, was over 500 KB.
 If the project has a conservative 20 animations per each character and 10 characters loaded at the same time, that could result in almost 100 MB of wasted runtime memory, which on a low end device such as the iPhone 6s represents a large chunk of the usable memory.